g-six/l5-api-documentor/README.md

 ### License

-The Laravel API Documentation Generator is free software licensed under the MIT license.
+The Laravel API Documentation Generator is free software licensed under the MIT license forked (https://github.com/mpociot/laravel-apidoc-generator) and customized to work with our team's base code.